Xqhare/neith/README.md

 I tried to make it as un-opinionated as possible so that it will try to do whatever it is told to do; So beware of what you do!
 For example, you can put whatever you want into any column, be it a number, string, boolean or list.
 This is by design, Neith will do what you tell it, and only inform you if it encountered an Error or succeeded.
 These design principles are also the reason why Neith will not save to disc by itself.

 To reiterate, Neith will not assume what it should do, it will wait for you to tell it what to do.

 ## Naming

 > [!NOTE]
-> Neith was an early ancient Egyptian deity.
-She was said to be the first and the prime creator, who created the cosmos and all it contains, and that she governs how it functions.
+> Neith was an early ancient Egyptian deity said to be the first and the prime creator, who created the cosmos and all it contains, and that she governs how it functions.
 > Her name was likely originally "nrt" or "She is the terrifying one".

 Neith, the ancient Egyptian goddess, was a multifaceted deity revered for her roles in creation, wisdom, weaving, and war.
 She was one of the most enduring and influential goddesses throughout Egypt's long and storied history and was worshipped from the Pre-dynastic era (c.
 6000-3150 BCE) through to the arrival of roman rule (30 BCE), some 4000 years.